Cybersecuritystp101/tryhackme-notes/README.md

 * **Offensive Security:** Thinking like an attacker to find system vulnerabilities.
 * **Defensive Security:** Protecting systems and fixing weaknesses.

-*Day one notes:* Today I set up my notebook and answered my first TryHackMe question correctly!
+**Day one notes:**  Today I set up my notebook and answered my first TryHackMe question correctly!

-*Day two notes:* Today I learned all the roles in cybe security and I found what role i think suits me best!!
+**Day two notes:**  Today I learned all the roles in cybe security and I found what role i think suits me best!!
 I also learned all the parts of a computer motherboard, for example; the *cpu* is the brains for the computer and the *HDD* or *SDD* are both the long term memory, and etc!
 I am excited for tomorrow

-*Day I don't know notes* Now that the core components are installed in the computer system, it is time to boot up the system.
-We can compare this to how we wake up in the morning and do a quick check to see if everything is working.
-Only when everything is OK, do we get up and start our day.
-The image below shows the steps a computer system goes through before it shows you a working interface (in the form of an Operating System).

-Offensive Security is about thinking like an attacker to find weaknesses before real hackers do.
+**Day I don't know notes**  Offensive Security is about thinking like an attacker to find weaknesses before real hackers do.

 In this room, you'll hack your first website in a safe and legal environment to see how ethical hackers operate.